Dev-Craig44/rn-fundamentals/README.md

 - **Margin**: The space outside the component's border.
 It defines the external spacing between the component and other elements.

 Visualizing these concepts can help you design cleaner and more organized layouts.

+# Styling Text

+When working with text styling in React Native, here are some key points to keep in mind:

+- **Custom Fonts**: To use custom fonts, refer to the [Expo Custom Fonts documentation](https://docs.expo.dev/guides/using-custom-fonts/).
+Expo provides an easy way to load and use custom fonts in your project.
+- **Invalid Properties**: Be cautious when applying styles.
+For example, setting `fontSize` on a `View` component is invalid because `fontSize` is not a supported property for `View`.
+React Native does not throw errors for unsupported style properties, but they will simply have no effect.
+- **No Style Inheritance**: Unlike CSS in web development, React Native does not support style inheritance.
+This means that styles applied to a parent component do not automatically propagate to child components.
+Each component must explicitly define its own styles.

+These principles will help you avoid common pitfalls and ensure your text styling behaves as expected.